tpaschalis/tpaschalis.github.io/_posts/2021-02-04-golang-runes-comparisons.markdown

 }
 ```

 Looks simple, right?
-Except for that write once/read never regex, that you *hope* is correct (but write a bunch of tests to make sure, right?).
+Except for that write once/read never regex, that you *hope* is correct (but write a bunch of tests to make sure anyway).

 ## Stdlib
 Why not use the tools in the standard library to implement these rules in a more straightforward way?